 Step 7a: Launch and Associate Firewall Instance¶

-This approach is recommended if this is the first Firewall instance to be attached to the gateway.
+This approach is recommended if this is the first Firewall instance being attached to the gateway.

 This step launches a Firewall instance and associates it with one of the FireNet gateways.

-The Firewall instance and the associated Aviatrix FireNet gateway above must be in the same AZ, and, we recommend that the Management Interface Subnet and Egress (untrust dataplane) Interface Subnet should not be in the same subnet.
+The Firewall instance and the associated Aviatrix FireNet gateway above must be in the same AZ (Availability Zone), and, the Management Interface Subnet and Egress (untrust dataplane) Interface Subnet should not be in the same subnet.

 7a.1 Launch and Attach¶

-Go to Aviatrix Controller’s console and navigate to Firewall Network -> Setup -> Step 7a and provide all the required input as shown in a table and click “Launch” button.
+From the Aviatrix Controller console, navigate to Firewall Network -> Setup -> Step 7a and provide all the required input as shown in a table.
+Click “Launch”.

-Vendor’s firewall may take some time after launch to be available.
+The vendor firewall may take some time to become available.

 |VPC ID||The Security VPC created in Step 1.|